 15/ Look for animals interacting with the human world

-It might seem counter-intuitive, but towns and cities provide another great opportunity to take wildlife photos.
+It might seem counter-intuitive, but towns and cities provide another great opportunity for beginners to take wildlife photos.

 I actually really like photos taken in urban environments because it’s fascinating to see wildlife interacting with humans.